About Copper: A History of Doing No Harm

 There are, however, no such questions about tin.
 As we note all over this site, pure tin is molecularly and chemically inert – it does not react to variations in pH nor impart either flavor or volatile compounds to your food.
 It is not hydrophilic.
-It does very slowly oxidize (molecularly bond with oxygen) under heat, turning darker with use, and impart those oxides to your food, much as iron imparts oxides of iron when you cook in it.
+It does very slowly oxidize (molecularly bond with oxygen at room temperature), turning darker with time, and it does impart some of those oxides to acidic foods, much as iron imparts oxides of iron when you cook in it.
 The net result of cooking in tin is you get a tiny bit more tin in your diet, an essential nutrient of which, in the last century or so, most people suffer a deficiency (tin-lined copper pots and tinned cans started being usurped by iron, aluminum and enameled steel about 120 years ago.
 Today a so-called “enamel-lined” can is very likely lined with bisphenol A-based plastic).

 The point here is less to provoke concern than to attempt an explanation for why tin-lined copper has endured across millennia and why it’s so popular among serious cooks.
 Still, given what’s already common knowledge about the persistence of petrochemicals in the environment and in our bodies, we’re a little amazed that anyone would consciously choose to cook on plastic.